jefebromden/jefebromden.github.io/content/posts/hugo-setup.md

 ## Use Directory Structure for Configuration
 Configuration files tend to get messy when customization grows.
 You can divide If the configuration is working correctly, you can delete old configuration file

-You won't be able to use the current terminal tab until you stop the server.
-To run commands from now on, you'll have to open a new one.
-You can use the mouse, or, if you're a keyboard freak like me, you can use a *Shortcut*.

-This may change depending on your platform.
-On *Gnome Terminal*, the one I'm using, and in most terminals on *Linux*, is `Ctrl+Shift+T`.

 ## Why You Need Leaf Bundles
 Open a new tab on your terminal emulator